Gas Furnaces

 Underfloor Heating

-You can get radiant heat without solar power via underfloor heating, powered either by electric coils or a boiler.
-No heat loss occurs when hot air is passing through the ductwork.
+You can get radiant heat without solar power via underfloor heating powered by electric coils or a boiler.
+No heat loss occurs when hot air passes through the ductwork.

 When it comes to efficiency, underfloor heating is 15% more efficient than boiler-powered radiators.
 If you have allergies due to air from forced-air systems, this is a great option.

-The challenge with this heating option is that installing it would require removal or replacement of floor covering like tiles or hardwood.
+The challenge with this heating option is that installing it would require removing or replacing floor covering like tiles or hardwood.
 For this reason, underfloor heating is more suited for homes under construction or those being remodeled.

 Air Source Heat Pump

-This heating system works on the same principles as an air conditioner, but instead of cooling your room, it achieves the opposite result.
+This heating system works on the same principles as an air conditioner, but it achieves the opposite result instead of cooling your room.

-The fan in this pump draws in the outside air, and after extracting the warmth from it, heats it further.
+The fan in this pump draws in the outside air and heats it further after extracting its warmth.
 Some of these pumps are effective in temperatures as low as -20 degrees.

 When it comes to extremely low temperatures, this pump is the most efficient.
-If the heating system has large radiators or underfloor heating, then air source heat pumps are the ideal choice.
+If the heating system has large radiators or underfloor heating, air-source heat pumps are the ideal choice.

 Get The Best Heating Option This Winter

-The best heating option for your home this winter will depend on many factors like the amount of sunlight you get, whether you are going for major renovations or not, and your location.
+The best heating option for your home this winter will depend on the sunlight you get, whether you are going for significant renovations and your location.

 If you're a resident of Massachusetts, then you can check the Massachusetts Electricity Rates for the best electricity plans.

-No matter where you live, a smarter or greener option is always available for you.
+No matter where you live, a smarter or greener option is always available.
 Check your local electricity rates to find out the best electricity plan!